apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Supreme Court: Trump must respond to special counsel's presidential immunity petition before Christmas**
+**FDNY reports no victims in Bronx partial building collapse**

-You can read more about it [here](https://www.foxnews.com/politics/supreme-court-trump-must-respond-special-counsel-presidential-immunity-petition-christmas).
+You can read more about it [here](https://www.cbsnews.com/newyork/news/bronx-building-partially-collapses/).

 ## Requirements
 - Python 3.8